wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/3-sign-in-app.md

 Now that you've seen an overview of the toolkit, let's learn how you can use it to load data from Microsoft 365 services.
-You'll first need to provide a way for users to sign- in to your application.
+You'll first need to provide a way for users to sign in to your application.
 Fortunately, the toolkit greatly simplifies the authentication process so that you can focus on building the overall user experience.

 ## What is the purpose of adding Login component in your application